Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Battery life

 A typical market day lasts 8–12 hours.
-The terminal must manage this period of time without recharging, even with high transaction volume.
-Make sure that the manufacturer specifies a capacity of at least 2,500 mAh or a running time of 300+ transactions per charge.
-Terminals with an integrated receipt printer consume more power – if you print receipts, expect a shorter running time.
+The terminal must manage this period without recharging, even with a high transaction volume.
+Make sure the manufacturer specifies a capacity of at least 2,500 mAh or a runtime of 300+ transactions per charge.
+Terminals with an integrated receipt printer consume more power – if you print receipts, expect a shorter runtime.

-At markets and festivals, there is rarely stable WLAN.
+Stable Wi-Fi is rarely available at markets and festivals.
 An integrated SIM card with a 4G connection is therefore mandatory for mobile businesses.
-Most providers in Switzerland deliver their terminals with a pre-installed SIM, where the data transmission is included in the rental price or purchase price.
+Most providers in Switzerland deliver their terminals with a pre-installed SIM, where data transmission is included in the rental or purchase price.
 Additional roaming or data costs usually do not apply within Switzerland.

 Robustness

 A food truck terminal is exposed to grease splashes, moisture, heat, and occasional impacts.
-Recipient housings made of robust plastic with rubber protection, splash water protection, and a scratch-resistant display are important.
-Glass displays without protection can be quickly damaged in daily catering routines.
-Some providers offer protective cases as accessories.
+Housings made of robust plastic with rubber protection, splash protection, and a scratch-resistant display are important.
+Glass displays without protection can quickly be damaged in daily catering operations.
+Some providers offer protective covers as accessories.

 Compactness

-On a food truck counter, space is limited.
-A terminal in smartphone format (approx. 15 × 8 cm) can be easily placed next to the cash register, grill, and drinks.
-Larger devices with an integrated printer are indeed more practical for printed receipts, but need more space.
+Space is limited on a food truck counter.
+A terminal in smartphone format (approx. 15 × 8 cm) can easily be placed next to the cash register, grill, and drinks.
+Larger devices with an integrated printer are indeed more practical for printed receipts, but require more space.

 3. Which card types must the terminal accept?

-Switzerland is currently going through a transition regarding debit cards.
-The former Maestro card by Mastercard and V Pay by Visa have been gradually replaced for several years by the new successors Debit Mastercard and Visa Debit.
-Maestro cards are no longer newly issued by Swiss banks, but existing cards continue to run until their printed expiry date.
+Switzerland is currently undergoing a transition in debit cards.
+The former Maestro card from Mastercard and V Pay from Visa have been gradually replaced in recent years by the new successors, Debit Mastercard and Visa Debit.
+Maestro cards are no longer issued by Swiss banks, but existing cards will continue to run until their printed expiry date.
 This transition directly affects you as a food truck operator: your terminal must accept both the old and the new card types.

 Your mobile terminal should support at least the following payment methods: